Susan G. Komen® Credit Card Essentials

 The Susan G. Komen® Card's top rewards categories are gas and groceries – if those aren't your top spending categories, than you won't realize the full potential of this card.

 Additionally, even with the 0 percent APR for 12 billing cycles on balance transfers (before 13.99% - 23.99% Variable APR on balance transfers), there is a balance transfer fee to figure in: $10 or 3 percent for every transfer, whichever is greater.
 If you anticipate needing to make several balance transfers, there are cards that offer introductory periods without transfer fees.

 How Susan G. Komen® Credit Card Compares to Other Cash Back Cards

-The Blue Cash Everyday® Card from American Express also offers tiered rewards categories that do not rotate.
+The Blue Cash Everyday® Card from American Express (See Rates and Fees) also offers tiered rewards categories that do not rotate.
 They are slightly different from those offered by the Susan G. Komen® Credit Card, however – 3 percent at U.S. supermarkets (on up to $6,000 spent annually, then 1 percent), 2 percent at U.S. gas stations and select U.S. department stores and 1 percent for other purchases – so it's possible the Amex categories fit better into your everyday spending.